jmhb0/viddiff_3/README.md

 - QwenVL we did not use an API, so you need to run it locally.
 Click [here](apis/howto-local-models.md).
 Slow because no batching.
 - LLaVA video we did not find via API, so you need to run it locally.
 Click [here](apis/howto-local-models.md).
 Slow because no batching.

 The inference fps is controlled in the config file `lmms/configs/config.yaml`.
 We've implemented each model according to it's API.
-The prompts are in `lmms/lmm_prompts.py`, which are the same, except for a preamble that describes the video representation: e.g. GPT models are represented as frames, while Gemini is represented as video.
+The text prompts are in `lmms/lmm_prompts.py`, which are the same for all models, except for a preamble that describes the video representation: e.g. GPT models are represented as frames, while Gemini is represented as video.
 We also implemented automatic caching of all LMM calls in `cache/`

 ## VidDiff method